Investigating potential benefits of future sub-L1 missions with STEREO-A: Results

 \section{Results}

 In this section, we analyze the prediction performance of sub-L1 monitors comparing modeled SYM-H indices from STEREO-A and L1 data to observed indices.
-In Section~\ref{sec:continuous_analysis}, we present our results in a statistical manner taking the whole time range from November 2022 to June 2024 into account (including all solar wind structures and transients, e.g., CMEs, HSSs and SIRs).
+In Section~\ref{sec:continuous_analysis}, we present our results in a statistical manner taking the whole time range from November 2022 to June 2024 into account (including all solar wind structures and transients, e.g., CMEs, HSSs and SIRs), comparing modeled with observed geomagnetic storms.
 In Section~\ref{sec:link_CME_GS} we link the 32 identified CME events to observed and modeled geomagnetic storms, while we provide a more detailed analysis of individual CME events and geomagnetic storms within our target region in Section~\ref{sec:event_analysis}.